yingkui2003/ACME2/README.md

 Please report any errors or questions to Yingkui Li (yli32@utk.edu).

 # Cite this work
-Li Y., in preparation.
+Li et al., in preparation.
 TBD

 # Contact info
 Yingkui Li